 If subject post was authored by us, a determination as to the public interest and the market interest served in removing or retaining it must be made and our position and reasons made clear.

-The final decision on any of the above scenarios will be made via a concurrence between the Chief Business & Markets Officer and the Managing Editor (or in his/her absence, the Director of Research); who then gives a formal editorial approval for the Head of IT/COO to govern accordingly.
+The final decision on any of the above scenarios will be made via a concurrence between the Managing Director and the Chief Economist and Managing Editor (or in his/her absence, the Director of Research); who then gives a formal editorial approval for the Head of IT/CTO to govern accordingly.

 In effecting above governance requirement, the following must take place: